christopherkopic/FractalPoke-Blender3d/README.md

 It was written by Christopher Kopic in July 2017.

 # Installing the addon.
-1. Download the .zip file.
+1. Download the .zip file and unpack it.
 2. In Blender open the user preferences, navigate to the add-ons tab and click ‚Install Add-on from File‘
-3. Select the zip and click ‚Install Add-on from File…‘
+3. Inside the unpacked folder, select the FractalPoke.py file and click ‚Install Add-on from File…‘
 4. Select the checkbox next to ‚Mesh: Fractal Poke‘ and click ‚Safe User Settings‘

 # Using the operator.